jetbrains-academy/kotlin-onboarding-collections/duckShopServer/duckShopServerMutableCollectionDefinition/task.md

 ## Definition

-We already have learned how to create different collections in Kotlin, e.g. `List`, `Set` or `Map`.
+We have already learned how to create different collections in Kotlin, e.g., `List`, `Set`, or `Map`.
-Although, if you try to modify collections, that we created by built-in builders, e.g. `listOf()` etc, you will get an error:
+However, if you try to modify the collections that we've created by built-in builders (e.g., `listOf()`, etc.), you will get an error:

 ```kotlin